pederisager/Opioid_Reward_fMRI/README.txt

 further information.

 RSYNC
-rsync is a quite powerful and plexible way of up/down- loading files to/from the Abel cluster.
+rsync is a quite powerful and plexible way of syncronizing file systems.
 Documentation of this program can be found online.
 Be very careful when using this feature however, as it can potentially override important information.
 To be safe, try to only rsync the specific files you want, and be sure that you don't rsynd the hidden .git folder.

 ######################################################